Bhagyajyoti-K30/jenkins-docker-static-website/README.md

 - Nginx
 - Bash scripting

-## Features
-- Continuous integration and deployment triggered by GitHub webhooks on code push.
-- Docker containerization of the static website.
-- Automated Jenkins pipeline to build, tag, and run Docker images.
-- Website served via Nginx inside Docker container.
-- Post-build notifications for deployment status.

 ## Steps Implemented
 Step 1: Prepare the Static Website.
 Create a simple static website using HTML, CSS, and JavaScript.
 Store all website files in a GitHub repository for version control.